nordic-institute/harmony-common/doc/harmony-smp_installation_guide.md

 ### 2.11 Securing SMP user interface

-For security reasons it is highly recommended not to expose SMP user interface endpoints to public internet.
+For security reasons, it is highly recommended not to expose all SMP endpoints to public internet.
+Since all SMP endpoints use the port `8443`, an application level firewall or proxy is needed.

-To achieve this some reverse proxy should be deployed between SMP and internet.
-For dynamic discovery purposes only endpoint for reading service metadata must be publicly accessible.
+To better protect SMP, a reverse proxy can be deployed between SMP and internet.
+For dynamic discovery purposes only the endpoint for reading service metadata must be publicly accessible.
 SMP publishes service metadata from request path `/{serviceGroupId}/services/{serviceMetadataId}`.
-Note that only GET requests should be publicly accessible, PUT and DELETE request to these URLs should be protected.
+Note that only `GET` requests should be publicly accessible.
+Instead, `PUT` and `DELETE` requests to the same path should be protected.

-Example configuration excerpt for NGINX HTTP server, assuming `192.168.0.1` is address of SMP server behind reverse proxy:
+Here's an example configuration excerpt for NGINX HTTP server.
+The example assumes that `192.168.0.1` is address of SMP server behind reverse proxy:

 ```
 location ~ [^\/]*\/services\/[^\/]*$